teodorsten/Dependency-Analysis-Diagram---From-Jira-Project/README.md

 ...where "JIRA_BASE_URL" is https://companyname.atlassian.net

-Also, replace all "companyname" with your domain name.
+Also, replace all "companyname" with your domain name at Atlassian.